The Smith Family

 Initial Smith-Stewart, 2008

 Ann Milne's parents were David Milne and Margaret Wilson and they were married in Rescobie on March 9, 1799.
-David Milne and Margaret Wilson had at least two children born in Rescobie: Ann (Born: Oct 29, 1798) and Margaret (born July 27, 1800).
+David Milne and Margaret Wilson had at least three children born / baptised in Rescobie: Ann (b.
+Oct 29, 1798 at Slatie Mill); Margaret (b.
+July 27, 1800); and David (b.
+June 6, 1802).
+David Milne's parents may have been Thomas Milne and Margaret Ide and he may have been born / baptised in Rescobie on Nov 9, 1765.

 David married Ann Millne on January 18, 1817, in either Dunnichen or Rescobie, Angus, and their twin sons David and James were born July 16, 1817, in Forfar Parish, Angus.